 Intuitive not in a sense that anyone should be able to come up with the ideas, but rather, when an idea is proposed, the reaction it solicits is, “Ah, it makes sense!
 Why isn’t this thought of before?”
 I think we should design for the world such that it situates itself intuitively within existing systems.
 Perhaps it will bring about paradigm changes, perhaps it is unexpected, or perhaps it is actually not that unfamiliar.
 But either way, I think design should be able to grasp intuitive human tendencies and should make sense.

 Designers should have an inherent desire to innovate.
-I think we can get too caught up with being user-centered, data-driven and empathetic.
-And while that is definitely important, we as designers should also never lose our voices.
+I think we can get too caught up with being data-driven, methodological and grounded with problem solving.
+And while being empathetic to users is definitely our mission and responsibility, we as designers should also never lose our voices.
 Design can never truly be purely objective, since it is done through the lens of a subjective being, a designer who has his/her own values, experiences, preferences, personality and worldview.
 I believe that creativity is one of the most important qualities and commissions, if not the most, of being a designer.
 We should always be introspective about the world around us, and seek new alternative ways to perceive, interpret and better our lives.
 If we are only looking at what serves users, we are at most designing at the same pace of the evolution of society — to design for the future, we need creativity and imagination.

 Being adaptive, regardless whether in the field of design or not, is an essential quality to growth.
 As a designer, being adaptive allows us to witness chronic transformation of the cultural landscape and how that affects people and ideas.
 Transformation is the result of design, and also what drives more opportunities for it.
 We should almost expect change and compromise, adoption and evolution, in all the things that are currently out there.
 Again, to design for the future, to have speculation, one needs to be adaptive, observant and expectant of change.